jayjoska/tinyTraveler/WIKI.md

+# Objectives

+* a complete, 2-minute demonstration of the most critical and useful features in our application
+* Functionality is not as potential in terms in features

 # Coding Conventions

 * Add a description at the top of each Java class and each significant method.
 For now just adding an @brief is fine, but later when we have many more components try to be more detailed for our models (e.g. Place.java) so we know which method to use.